CUNY-CL/yoyodyne/configs/README.md

 ## Putting it all together

 [`algother.yaml`](altogether.yaml) is a single combined configuration file with trainer, checkpoint, data, model, and prediction configuration information.

+To use, run:

+    yoyodyne fit --config /path/to/config.yaml